 If you are looking to add variety to your dinner table, Pork Souvlaki with Greek Tzatziki is a great place to start, particularly if you have picky eaters.
 There are no overly unusual flavours, and in my house having a sauce or spread that you can dip in generally makes it kid friendly.

-Additionally, this Tzatziki will hold well in the fridge for about 4-5 days, though you will have to give it a stir, and is excellent used in a wrap or bowl for lunch.
+And last but not least, this Tzatziki will hold well in the fridge for about 4-5 days.
+So you have it on hand to use all week, though you will have to give it a stir,.

 Since you can easily make a larger than needed batch of this Tzatziki Sauce, I highly recommend you do.
 Having it on hand means you can make flavourful wraps, with grilled meat, lettuce, red onions, and sauce, or go low carb, and make a salad using this as the dressing.
 If you want the dressing to be a little thinner, simply add in milk or buttermilk until the desired consistency is reached.